 About search terms insights

 Search terms insights help you understand how your customers are searching and engaging with your business on Google.
-They analyze the search terms where your ads have appeared in the past 56 days, grouping them into search categories and subcategories to provide you with key performance metrics for each.
+They analyze the search terms where your ads have appeared in the selected time period, grouping them into search categories and subcategories to provide you with key performance metrics for each.
+Search terms insights are now available in the Google Ads API.
+You can check the announcement for more information.

 This article explains how search terms insights work, where to find them, and how to use them effectively.